-Remember, your employees are smart, and they cannot be tricked into participating or engaging in training.
-This means you need high-quality content that has these key characteristics:
+Your employees are clever.
+You can’t trick them into participating or engaging in training.
+Instead of gimmicks, focus on high-quality content with these key characteristics:

-- Created by a team of domain experts who understand adult learning, the psychology of changing behavior, and current cyber security trends.
+- Professional expertise: domain experts who understand adult learning, the psychology of changing behavior, and current cyber security trends create the content.

-- Designed using a proven pedagogical approach and adult learning methodologies.
-Look for self-directed learning, customized courses, task-oriented instruction, and content that focuses on the “why”.
+- Solid pedagogy: content design follows proven adult learning methodologies.
+Look for self-directed learning, customized courses, task-oriented instruction, and content that focuses on the “why.”

-- Microlearnings and nanolearnings that provide risk-specific content that reinforces security awareness messaging in short digestible bites of content.
-Employees need the chance to make decisions in training and then see the immediate impact of their choice.
+- Short, interactive microlearning and nano learnings: these contain risk-specific content and reinforce security awareness messaging in digestible bites.
+They give employees a chance to make decisions in a training context and see the immediate impact of their choices.

-- Gamified modules that complement the training by providing a positive, engaging, and motivating learning experience.
+- Gamified modules: these complement training objectives by providing a positive, engaging, and motivating learning experience.

 Cyber Security Employee Training Should Be and Can Be Fun

-Give people training that looks and feels like the content they consume – interactive, bite-sized, dynamic, video-based, personalized, and high-quality.
+Give people training that looks and feels like the content they consume every day – interactive, bite-sized, dynamic, video-based, personalized, and high-quality.

 See the latest Serious Game module!